Cellosaurus logo

 https://www.youtube.com/watch?v=Cz64B4ShS64

-In the Cellosaurus we include finite cell lines (that have a limited lifespan and will senesce after a number of population doublings) if they are well defined in term of their origin (species, gender, age at sampling) and if they are distributed by an academic or commercial entity or used widely by one or more laboratory.
+In Cellosaurus we include finite cell lines (that have a limited lifespan and will senesce after a number of population doublings) if they are well defined in term of their origin (species, gender, age at sampling) and if they are distributed by an academic or commercial entity or used widely by one or more laboratory.
 Although it has a limited lifespan, a finite cell line from a single donor may be used extensively provided it is stored early in its lifespan.

 Primary cells also know as primary culture are generally taken directly from a living tissue, are established for growth in vitro and have undergone very few population doubling before they are distributed.
 They are generally more heterogeneous than a cell line which has been continually passaged over a long period of time and has acquired homogeneous genotypic and phenotypic characteristics.
 Companies distributing primary cells will often replenish their stock of primary cells and each batch may originate from a different donor, thus while the product catalog number of a primary cell may be stable, its genetic and phenotypic background may change.

-As primary cells do not represent a precisely defined entity, they are out of the scope of the Cellosaurus.
+As primary cells do not represent a precisely defined entity, they are out of the scope of Cellosaurus.
 This is also why we will not assign RRIDs for these entities.

 We try to include references to papers that describe the establishment and characterization of a cell line.
 We are definitively not attempting to capture all papers that make use of a cell line, as this would be, in many case, quite consequential.